“Change happens when the pain of staying the same is greater than the pain of change.“

 1. I want to help people.
 Help them to grow to heal and to create who they want to be.

 And 2.
-I want to have a voice bigger than my own.
+I want to have a voice that is bigger than my own.

 I’m only one single person, I’m a tiny body, a face with a smile and always a little sparkle in my green eyes.
 I have a heart that is beating – just like anybody else.
 Have a full-time job, a handful of very close friends.
 I have a voice and I’m no better than anybody else on this planet.
 And I have a name, a life, a routine – just like anybody else.
 But if I were to stand in the streets yelling out a caption or a blog it would reach maybe 10 or 20 passerby’s, not more.